Ranger tips: Deep Creek National Park

 Park of the Month

-Throughout June, Deep Creek Conservation Park is being celebrated as National Parks South Australia’s Park of the Month.
+Throughout June, Deep Creek National Park is being celebrated as National Parks South Australia’s Park of the Month.
 Join a guided walk with the ranger, or explore this spectacular park in your own time.
 Check the website for all the details.

 Please remember to keep social distance of 1.5m from other visitors at all times and don’t visit if you are sick or required to self-isolate.
 In response to South Australian Government COVID-19 restrictions, access to parks and their facilities in South Australia is changing regularly.
 You can keep up-to-date by reading the frequently asked questions, following National Parks and Wildlife Service SA on Facebook or by contacting them.